 How does projection mapping work?

 The smart thing about projection mapping is that it doesn’t require any special projecting hardware.
 In fact, any projector will do, provided that it’s bright enough to deliver the final image.
-For smaller, in-store demonstrations, for example, the portable ASUS B1MR would be suitable.
+For smaller, in-store demonstrations, for example, an ASUS Mini PC from its extensive range would be suitable.

 Next, you need a surface to project on.
 Any 3D surface will do, but brighter surfaces are easier to work with, as they reflect more light; projectors will struggle with dark surfaces.